-- 1. As soon as the alarm sounds, students will leave the building in a quiet, orderly manner, according to instructions. - 2.
-Students should not take only personal belongings with them.
-All books and supplies should remain in the classroom. - 3.
-The teacher will lead the students out of the classroom. - 4.
-Class groups should remain together as they move outside. - 5.
-The teacher will account for all students.
+1. Students will leave the building in a quiet, orderly manner, according to instructions.

+2. Students should not take only personal belongings with them.
+All books and supplies should remain in the classroom.

-6. When the fire alarm stops, students are to return in a quiet, orderly manner.
+- 3. The teacher will account for all students. - 4.
+When the fire alarm stops, students will return to class in a quiet, orderly manner.